Before I can get to what symptoms make up Avoidant Personality (Avpd), we need to define it a bit. This same example applies to any mental disorder.

 It does not matter if you are old, young, back, white, brown, male, or female, rich or poor, no one likes being yelled at.

-Often my wife would say something to me, and I would say back, "Dont yell at me"
+Often my wife would say something critical to me, and I would say back, "Dont yell at me"

 An Avoidant would rather endure any physical pain to being yelled at.